Battle of Kasserine Pass: Aftermath

 The initial handful of American battalions suffered many casualties and were successively pushed back over 50 mi from their original positions west of Faïd Pass, until they met an advancing brigade of the U.S. 1st Armored Division.
 British forces were also driven back, losing all 11 of their tanks in the process.
-After the initial reversal, Allied reinforcements with strong artillery support stopped the Axis advance, and an American counterattack recaptured the mountain passes in western Tunisia, defeating the Axis offensive.
-At Sbiba, along the Hatab River and at Thala, the efforts of the German and Italian forces had failed to make a decisive break in the Allied line.
-The Axis force was overextended and pinned down by the Allied artillery.
-On February 23 a massive American air attack on the pass hastened the German retreat and by late February 24 the Kasserine Pass had been reoccupied, Feriana was in Allied hands; Sidi Bou Zid and Sbeitla followed soon after.
+After such reversals, Allied reinforcements with strong artillery support stopped the Axis advance.
+By the 22nd, the Axis force was low on fuel, ammunition and reserves, and the Allies were reinforcing their lines.
+Rommel wanted to concentrate in Southern Tunisia, to strike against the 8th Army.
+Rommel told Kesselring that continuing the offensive would have no chance of success, and Rommel was authorised to withdraw.
+On 23-24 February, the retreating Axis forces were subjected to "hammer-blow air attacks by the U.S. air force" in the Feriana—Kasserine area.
+By the end of the battle on February 24, the Kasserine Pass had been reoccupied by the Allies.